 This course introduces the student to the many different career opportunities in the field of engineering.
 Units covered include measurements, individual and group problem solving, 3D modeling and printing and product dissection.
 Field trips and guest speakers will allow the students to experience direct connections to the workplace.
 Science, Technology, Engineering and Mathematics (STEM) concepts are emphasized in class.
-Evaluation will be based on quizzes, tests, labs, projects and a two page final report (in place of a final exam) on a career of interest to the student.
+Evaluation will be based on quizzes, tests, labs and projects.